dennowiggle/Retro-PETER/Hardware/PETER/README.md

 9. Reset signal FPGA_CRESET_N high level = 2.77V due to being open drain and Q604 having 20K biasing resistance.
 This meets the 2V Vih requirement of the FPGA pin.
 If a higher level is desired change R617 to 1K.

-10. The SRAM memory MEM_WE_N, MEM_OE_N, and MEM_CE_N signals are rounted through the FPGA and as a consequence there is about a ~10ns delay from the CPU_WR_N, CPU_RD_N, CPU_MREQ_N signals to their SRAM equivalent signals.
+10. The SRAM memory MEM_WE_N, MEM_OE_N, and MEM_CE_N signals are routed through the FPGA and as a consequence there is about a ~10ns delay from the CPU_WR_N, CPU_RD_N, CPU_MREQ_N signals to their SRAM equivalent signals.
     - If direct connection is needed for timing needs then the RCBUS board can be designed to directly connect to the SRAM memory signals.
 Alternatively the RCBUS expansion connector provides pins where jumper wires can be attached.

 11. The [FTDI DT_PROG](https://www.ftdichip.com/Support/Documents/AppNotes/AN_124_User_Guide_For_FT_PROG.pdf) tool can be used to program U1001 & U1002 FT230X pin CBUS3 for VBUS_SENSE function.